ngtvsn/dev_pims/memory-bank/systemPatterns.md

 ## Component Relationships

-*   **`AdminLTE` Theme:** The overall look and feel of the application is provided by the `infyomlabs/laravel-ui-adminlte` package, which integrates the AdminLTE template with Laravel.
+*   **`AdminLTE` Theme:** The overall look and feel of the application was originally provided by the `infyomlabs/laravel-ui-adminlte` package.
+However, a new modernized theme using Bootstrap 5 and custom CSS is being implemented, starting with the authentication pages.
 *   **Livewire and Blade:** Livewire components are rendered within Blade templates, allowing for a seamless integration of dynamic and static content.